 - Any name brands on the assembly

-Some retrofitting may be necessary for non-standard plumbing.
-If ever in doubt, email us a photo of your motor data label and pump attached to the motor.
-We will happily help you find the correct replacement.
+Some pumps have non-standard plumbing, so you may have to do some fiddling to get a standard pump to fit.
+If ever in doubt, email us a photo of your motor data label and the pump attached to the motor.
+We’re always happy to help you find the correct replacement.

 When shopping for a replacement pump and motor, pick a well-known brand.
-Waterway and AquaFlo pumps are best known for quality and durability, but HydroMaster high performance spa pumps take reliability and durability to a new level at an affordable rate.
+Waterway and AquaFlo pumps are best known for quality and durability, but HydroMaster high performance spa pumps take reliability and durability to a new level and are cheaper to boot.

 Looking for more information?
 Read our Complete Guide on Spa Pump Replacement.